WojciechMatuszewski/btc-guessr/README.md

 The output of this command will contain the link to the website.

 **Note**: This step will fail if you deployed the backend without hosting.

+**Note**: It can take up to a minute for the game state to populate right after deployment.

 ## Running the application locally